azandrew-sidoine/programmingdocs/c/cppessentialtraining.md

 ---- [unsigned] long int -> Double the  size of the default integer type (64bits or 32  bits)
 ---- [unsigned] long long int -> it may double the  size of int (64bits)

+**Note**
-Note: If int  is  omitted, the  variable is still consider a short, long, long long  int.
+If int  is  omitted, the  variable is still consider a short, long, long long  int.

-C-defined data types  for integers requires <cstdint> library provide fixed  size integers:
+`C-defined` data types for integers requires <cstdint> library provide fixed  size integers:

 ```cpp
 int8_t  x; //  uint8_t  for  unsigned (8bits)